Tímea Babos: Early and personal life

+Juniors

 Babos reached a career-high ranking of No. 2 as a junior.
 She began competing on the ITF Junior Circuit in September 2006 at the age of 13, winning the title in her debut event in doubles at the lowest-level Grade-5 Talentum Cup in homeland Hungary.
 There, she also made her singles debut but lost in the second round.
 By the end of the year, she didn't play at any tournament.
 But she then continued her success in doubles, winning the following tournament, the Grade-5 Mostar Open in April 2007.
 In the second half of the year, she won Grade-3 Budaörs Cup and then Grade-2 TrueVisions Thailand Open, both in doubles.

 The following year, she made a progress, reaching the semifinal in singles and final in doubles event at the Grade-1 Barranquilla Junior Tennis Tournament Country Club.
 In March, she made a step further, reaching her first Grade-1 singles final and doubles title at the Mitsubishi-Lancer International Juniors Championships.
 Babos then made her major debut at the junior 2008 French Open, reaching the second round in both singles and doubles.
 At Wimbledon, she lost in the first round, but made it to the quarterfinals in doubles.
 In August, she played at the Canadian Open Junior Championships, reaching quarterfinals in singles and final in doubles.
 On her debut at the US Open, she reached only the first round in singles and second round in doubles.
 At her last tournament of the 2008 season, she reached singles quarterfinals and title in doubles at the Grade-A Osaka Mayor's Cup.